How to Manage Your Company’s Learning Investment

 - For all the money spent and invested, how do business leaders know it matters for the organization?

-I recently had the opportunity to chat with Albert Siu, Corporate Vice President of Learning & Development at PAREXEL International, a global provider of biopharmaceutical services, and speaker at IQPC’s May CLO Exchange.
+I recently had the opportunity to chat with Albert Siu, Corporate Vice President of Learning & Development at PAREXEL International, a global provider of biopharmaceutical services.
 He gave us some insight from 30+ years of experience.

 Q: How do you see the changing world of work affecting CLOs and their teams?